 6. Analyzing British Drama: Techniques & Plays

 What elements make a play unique?
-In this lesson, we'll look at some famous British plays and the components that make them up including the difference in monologues and soliloquys as well as dramatic irony and foils.
+In this lesson, we'll look at some famous British plays and the components that comprise them, including the difference between monologues and soliloquys as well as the use of dramatic irony and foils.

 Earning College Credit

 Did you know… We have over 160 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.